ClausAlaerth/ClausAlaerth/README.md

         with my roots buried deep within Python.
         I can learn new things with ease and when working with others, I can strongly add to the team.
-Thanks to my previous experiences, I am capable of mantaining a constant stream of eficiency, even under pressure, delivering quick results while not sacrificing quality for the sake of it.
+Thanks to my previous experiences, I am capable of maintaining a constant stream of efficiency, even under pressure, delivering quick results while not sacrificing quality for the sake of it.
     </p>
 </div>